More than Physical Support: A Realistic Look at Aged Care Worker Duties and Skills

 Working in aged care is a caring, impactful career choice that involves working with elderly populations to offer them support.
 It requires specific soft and technical skills and workers must be prepared to undertake a wide range of responsibilities.
 At the end of the day, your skills and passion will see you making a momentous difference to the wellbeing, happiness and livelihoods of many elderly Australians.

 So, what skills are required as an aged care worker?
-And what are the daily responsibilities working in the industry?
+And what are the daily responsibilities of working in the industry?